The Emotional Side of Money

 • Financial roles within your relationship

-• Avoidance, overcontrol, or conflict cycles
+• Avoidance, overcontrol, shame, or conflict cycles

 • The emotional impact of major financial transitions

-It is awareness, intentional decision making, and long term change.
+The goal is not perfection.
+It is discovery, intentional decision making, improving relationships, reducing conflict, achieving your goals, and long term change.

 Stop Repeating the Same Money Patterns